 Pro Tip: Most of the vendors know or assume you arrived in Ensenada via cruise ship.
 So, although most will bargain, they will start with the higher tourist prices.
 The best way to get the better deals is to shop around.
 It may be as simple as going across the street to a competitor.

 You will likely be visiting two to four wineries depending on your tour.
-Most wineries are located on dirt roads.
+Most wineries are located along what is known as La Ruta del Vino, or “The Wine Route.”
+Some exceptional wineries can be found on dirt roads off the main highway.
 Be sure to look at the gorgeous surrounding valley on your way to the wineries.
 Our tour stopped at two wineries in Valle de Guadalupe: La Casa de Doña Lupe and pioneering area vintner L.A.
 Cetto.
 In addition to producing wine, Casa Doña Lupe makes sherry, tequila, and brandy.
 L.A.
 Cetto has a bullring on the property.
 From their estate, you have a beautiful, commanding view of the valley below.

 These tours will usually either return you to the ship or drop you off downtown.
 Taxis from downtown back to port are plentiful but if you don’t mind walking a few blocks, you could save the cab fare and spend it on a souvenir.